 Instructions

-Next, on a floured surface, use a rolling pin to roll the dough out to 1/4 inch thickness.
+- Next, on a floured surface, use a rolling pin to roll the dough out to ยผ inch thickness.
 The thinner you go, the faster they will bake & the crispier they will be.
 Cut 1.5-2 inch circles out with cookie cutter or shot glass and place the cookies on a parchment-covered cookie sheet.

-To dip, follow the instructions on the package to melt almond bark in a glass bowl.
+- To dip, follow the instructions on the package to melt white almond bark (1 package) in a glass bowl.
 Once melted, add in food coloring and mix until color is smooth.
 (Like I mentioned above, I also like to add a few tiny drops of vegetable oil to the melted almond bark to prevent it from hardening so quickly.)
 Using a fork, carefully dip each cookie into the bark and tap excess bark off the cookie before setting it on the parchment paper.
 After set on the parchment, top with sprinkles and allow to full harden before enjoying!

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.